What type of piano is it?

 Studio ~ 44″ to 48″

 Studio – A Studio piano is normally 44″- 48″ tall.
-This type of piano is tall enough to have a ‘full sized’ vertical action.
-The very top of a studio piano is about 24 inches higher than the keys.
-The action in these pianos is generally the most efficient vertical piano action, delivering the most efficient and responsive ‘feel’ in a vertical piano.
-Originally these pianos were most often used in schools and church choir rooms and were ‘institutional’ in appearance – with supported front legs, big casters, &c.
-However, manufacturers have been making these studio size pianos in much more attractive home friendly styles and finishes.
+Studio pianos are tall enough to have a ‘full sized’ vertical action.
+The top of a studio piano is about 24″ higher than the keys.
+The full sized action is generally the most efficient vertical piano action, providing most efficient responsive ‘feel’ in a vertical piano.
+Studio pianos are often found in schools and church choir rooms and were ‘institutional’ in appearance – with supported front legs, big casters, &c..
+However, because piano buyers have been desiring larger vertical pianos for their homes, manufacturers have been making studio size pianos much more attractive with home friendly styles and finishes.
 Their full size action and longer strings make them a good choice for many vertical piano buyers.

 • upright